 • Low blood pressure, light-headedness, salt craving – the mineralocorticoids hormones secreted by the adrenal regulate this function.
 A common symptom is getting light headed when rising.

-• Multiple allergies/ sensitivities – this person usually reacts to most things and usually has to eat a very restrictive diet.
-Cortisol (think cortisone) in an anti-inflammatory hormone and when deficient it can’t keep excessive immune responses in check.
-Low immunity and infections
+• Multiple allergies/sensitivities – this person usually reacts to most things and usually has to eat a very restrictive diet. • Cortisol (think cortisone) is an anti-inflammatory hormone and when deficient it can’t keep excessive immune responses in check.
+Low immunity and frequent infections.

 The adaptogenic properties of Pantethine (an activated form of Vitamin B5) stem from its role in the biosynthesis of key adrenal hormones and the formation of energy (ATP).
 In the normal metabolic pathways Pantethine it is an essential component of the metabolic factor, coenzyme A (CoA) therefore aiding in the production of energy.1,2